itssixtyn3in/ODCheck/README.md

 git clone https://github.com/itssixtyn3in/ODCheck

 # Run wizard.ps1 to start the configuration prompts
-.\manager.ps1
+.\wizard.ps1
 ```
 ODCheck provides a few customization options from here that can be used, depending on what all you want to test.

 - When configuring ODCheck, the file names that it watches for will be randomized and copied to the 'Payload' folder.
 If the files are dropped into the Sharepoint library, then the mapped commands will run once the file syncs.
-The setup will also require that you know the tenant and document library name that you will be using for the mutual sync connection.
+The setup will also require that you know the tenant and document library name that you will be using for the mutual sync connection (dont forget to add the Documents part shown in the video).
 This information will be required to setup the sync connection to the correct local folder.

 - The script will ask you for your preferred PowerShell reverse shell command and external script URL.